-Electronic, Jazz, Metal (2023)
+Electronic, Jazz (2023)

-This album was a mammoth solo project.
+This one was a mammoth solo project for me.

 Reaching enlightenment and meeting ones goals does not guarantee happiness; engagement and meaning in life is something that must be maintained.
 You cannot rest atop a summit.